Loipro123/stock_frontend/src/docs/frontend_code_structure.md

 ## Overview

-This section provides a high-level overview of the front-end architecture and the purpose of major components.
+the purpose of this application is to show the stock analyst and keep track of the trading process
 ### Architecture

-Explain the overall architecture, such as whether it follows a monolithic or microservices approach.
+The applicatoin follows a monolithic model

 ## Folder Structure